victorbrodsky/order-lab/README.md

 ### To get changes onto your local machine:

-1) cd to dir created by clone
+1) cd to folder created by clone

 2) Run command: